 Physical Searches

-If you prefer a more traditional approach, you can search for collection boxes by physically exploring your area.
+If you prefer a more traditional approach, you can physically explore your area to find collection boxes.
 Collection boxes are typically located near post offices, shopping centers, and other high-traffic areas.
 You can also find them on street corners, parks, and other public locations.

 Keep an eye out for USPS signage to make the most of your physical search.
 Collection boxes are often marked with blue and white signs that display the USPS logo and indicate pickup times.
 If you’re having trouble locating a collection box, don’t be afraid to ask for help.
 Local businesses and residents may be able to point you in the right direction.